Demand Justice with Our Law Firm

 Defective products can cause injuries in several different ways, depending on the type of product and the nature of the defect.
 However, all product liability cases are rooted in three basic types of errors:

 - Design defects - A product should be designed so it is safe when used in its intended manner.
-For example, the gas tank of the Ford Pinto was not properly insulated from impact during rear-end collisions, leading to several cases of explosions when the car was hit from behind.
+For example, the gas tank of the Ford Pinto was not properly insulated from impact during rear-end collisions, leading to numerous cases of explosions when the car was hit from behind.
 Also recall the Firestone tire cases where tire treads would come apart under normal driving conditions, causing the tire(s) to fail and leading to hundreds of fatalities.

 - Manufacturing defects - The design of a product may be safe, but mistakes during the manufacturing process can lead to defect(s) in the product's construction, causing it to not work properly and become dangerous.
 For example, the toy company Mattel recently recalled several products because unsafe amounts of lead were used in the toys' paint, which if consumed by the child was toxic.